Interview: Baker Nick Malgieri

 I’m now writing recipes in both, including the recipes for my forthcoming book, which was a challenge double-testing everything.
 It was like writing two books at once!

-N: Since you live in New York City, there’s so many new and exciting dessert places opening, like Room 4 Dessert, Chikalicious, Chocolate Bar, and Magnolia Bakery.
+N: Since you live in New York City, there are so many new and exciting dessert places opening, like Room 4 Dessert, Chikalicious, Chocolate Bar, and Magnolia Bakery.
 What exciting you the most right now about American baking?

 N: Well, there’s a distinct difference between baking and the kinds of desserts you’ll find at Room 4 Dessert or Chikalicious.
 Those are mostly ices, mousses, foams, and crumbles…actually very little of which has ever seen either a stove top or an oven.
 Other places, mostly retail bakeries, are falling back on old-fashioned American baking traditions, and some are actually doing it very well.
 I love Billy’s Bakery on 9th Avenue in Chelsea, where they make cupcakes, tall layer cakes, and nostalgic desserts of all kinds, and they actually taste as good as they look, unfortunately not always the case with some of the other places…